top of page

 Movement is Medicine (MiM) - How the Program Works

 This exercise/recovery program is created for patients and survivors at all stages of treatment and long into survivorship.
 Addressing comorbidities such as damage to the heart and lungs, osteoporosis, diabetes, and future cancers is critical for long-term survivorship.
-The class focuses on Lymphodemia exercises, stretching, balancing, and strength training.
+The class focuses on Lymphedema exercises, stretching, balancing, and strength training.

 Program outline: